 Maternal Child Health

 Prior to receiving the grant, we collected data from within our county and conducted surveys on what priority health issues citizens felt needed addressed.
-From that it was decided the focus of our grant would be on reducing unintentional injuries related to motor vehicle accidents in adolescents age 10-19.
+From that it was decided the focus of our grant would be on reducing suicide and self-harm rates among youth ages 10 through 19.

-Over the next three years, the health department will be collaborating with schools and other organizations in the community to increase education related to safe driving, such as the importance of seat belt use, limiting distractions, and not driving impaired.
+Over the next five years, the health department will be collaborating with schools and other organizations in the community to help increase education and resources related to mental health in adolescents.